Skip to content

 <Select value={role} options={{ admin: 'Full access', editor: 'Can edit', other: 'Unknown' }} />

-Props: value (required), other (required), options (optional object), plus any string keys as individual props. tag optional.
+Props: value (required), other (required), options (preferred object form), plus any string keys as individual props. options takes precedence over direct case props.

 SituationBest API